adamisom/message-ai/docs/phase4-paid-tier/WORKSPACES-PAID-TIER-PRD.md

 - **Pre-selected capacity model:** Admin chooses max users (2-25) upfront and pays for all seats
 - **Example Scenarios:**
-  - Admin creates workspace for 10 members → Pays $5/month
+  - Admin creates workspace with 10-seat capacity → Pays $5/month (even if only 5 members join)
-  - Admin wants to expand to 15 members mid-month → Prompted to upgrade, pays pro-rated amount
+  - Admin wants to expand to 15 seats mid-month → Prompted to upgrade, pays pro-rated amount
   - Billing: $5 (original) + ($2.50 × days_remaining / days_in_month)
+  - Admin wants to downgrade to 8 seats → Must first remove members to fit new capacity

+**UI Guidance:**
+- During workspace creation: "You're selecting capacity for [10] members.
+You'll pay for all seats even if not filled.
+You can expand later if needed."
+- Expansion prompt: "Expand workspace from 10 to 15 members?
+Additional charge: $X.XX (pro-rated for this month)"
+- Downgrade flow: "You have 10 members but want 8 seats.
+Remove 2 members first, then downgrade capacity."

 **Pro-Rated Billing Examples:**